Read our guide below about how to watch soccer on CBS Sports.

 When to comes to the CBS over-the-air channel that’s available nationwide on local TV, there are actually very few soccer games available.
 CBS Sports have told World Soccer Talk that we can expect more games on the main CBS network during the 2021/22 season.
 So far, there have been more NWSL games on CBS than UEFA Champions League matches.

-CBS Sports have been very up front in explaining that their acquisition of the UEFA Champions League and Europa League is a move to increase subscriptions to the CBS All Access streaming service.
+CBS Sports have been very up front in explaining that their acquisition of the UEFA Champions League and Europa League is a move to increase subscriptions to the Paramount+ streaming service.

 Having said that, some of the games from the Champions League have appeared on the CBS Sports Network, which is available via traditional cable/satellite providers such as Xfinity, Verizon FiOS, Spectrum, DirecTV, and DISH Network.
 However, the channel is not always on the basic packages of these cable/satellite providers (DirecTV and Spectrum for example).